nginxinc/nginx-wiki/source/modules/echo.rst

 Behind the scene, it's just the textual representation of ``r->headers_out->status``.

-This directive was first introduced in the `v0.23 <https://github.com/openresty/echo-nginx-module/tags>`_ release]].
+This directive was first introduced in the :github:`v0.23 <openresty/echo-nginx-module/tags>` release]].

-.. _installation instructions:
+.. _echo.installation:

 Installation
 ------------

-You're recommended to install this module (as well as the Nginx core and many other goodies) via the `ngx_openresty bundle <http://openresty.org>`_.
+You're recommended to install this module (as well as the Nginx core and many other goodies) via the `ngx_openresty bundle <http://openresty.org>`__.
 See `the detailed instructions <http://openresty.org/#Installation>`_ for downloading and installing ngx_openresty into your system.
 This is the easiest and most safe way to set things up.

 Alternatively, you can install this module manually with the Nginx source:

-Grab the nginx source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.7 (see `nginx compatibility`_), and then build the source with this module:
+Grab the nginx source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.7 (see `nginx compatibility <echo.compatibility_>`_), and then build the source with this module:

 .. code-block:: bash